jarak-lvly/samba-server/README.md

 # Samba Server (domain joined) for Docker

-A well documented, tried and tested Samba Active Directory Domain Controller that works with the standard Windows management tools; built from scratch using internal DNS and kerberos and not based on existing containers.
+"A well documented, tried and tested Samba Active Directory Domain Controller that works with the standard Windows management tools; built from scratch using internal DNS and kerberos and not based on existing containers."

+Except I modified it to be a Samba server joining as a member server to a Windows AD domain.

 ## Documentation